Jocabin/odin-http-server/README.md

 ## How to build and run

-Rename all the occurences of `program_name` in the template by your app name.
+Rename all the occurences of `ohttp` in the template by your app name.

 `./build.sh` will build with debug informations, and then run the program.